OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 If the user has multiple add-ins that subscribe to the same event, the Outlook platform launches the add-ins in no particular order.
 Currently, only five event-based add-ins can be actively running.

 In all supported Outlook clients, the user must remain on the current mail item where the add-in was activated for it to complete running.
 Navigating away from the current item (for example, switching to another compose window or tab) terminates the add-in operation.
-Add-ins that handle the `OnMessageSend` and `OnAppointmentSend` events are an exception to this.
-To learn how item switching is handled in these add-ins, see the "User navigates away from current mail item" section of [Handle OnMessageSend and OnAppointmentSend events in your Outlook add-in with Smart Alerts](onmessagesend-onappointmentsend-events.md#user-navigates-away-from-current-message).
+Add-ins that activate on the `OnMessageSend` and `OnAppointmentSend` events handle item switching differently.
+To learn more, see the "User navigates away from current message" section of [Handle OnMessageSend and OnAppointmentSend events in your Outlook add-in with Smart Alerts](onmessagesend-onappointmentsend-events.md#user-navigates-away-from-current-message).

 In addition to item switching, an event-based add-in also ceases operation when the user sends the message or appointment they're composing.